Henry Wellesley, 1st Baron Cowley: Diplomatic career

 In 1802 he returned to Europe, and the next year married Lady Charlotte Cadogan, by whom he had three sons and a daughter before she abandoned him in 1809, running off with Lord Paget, a talented cavalry officer.
 They divorced in 1810.
 Although, at first, Paget's career was badly affected by the affair, as he was later unable to serve under Wellesley's brother Wellington in the Peninsular War due to the bad blood, Paget later distinguished himself under Wellington at Waterloo.

 In 1809, Wellesley became the British envoy to Spain – his eldest brother, by now Marquess Wellesley, was now Foreign Secretary, while his brother Arthur (now Viscount Wellington) was the commander of the Anglo-Portuguese forces in the Iberian Peninsula.
 Together, the three brothers helped to make the Peninsular campaign a success, and in 1812 Wellesley was knighted.
 He remained Ambassador to Spain until 1821, but found time to marry again, this time to Lady Georgiana Cecil, daughter of the Marquess of Salisbury.

 In 1823, Wellesley became Ambassador to Austria, where he remained until 1831.
 Although he was close acquaintances with Foreign Secretary George Canning, who had asked Wellesley to serve as his second in his duel with Lord Castlereagh, Wellesley felt that Canning did not appreciate his services, feeling him to be too conciliatory.

 In January 1828, Wellesley was created Baron Cowley, of Wellesley in the County of Somerset, due to his brother Wellington's influence with the prime minister, Lord Goderich.
 His final diplomatic service was in Paris, where he served as British ambassador to France during Robert Peel's administrations in 1835 and 1841–46.
 In 1846, Cowley retired, but remained in Paris, where he died the next year.

 Family

 In 1809 Wellesley's first wife, Charlotte, ran away with Lord Paget leading to public scandal and a divorce.

-Cowley married Lady Charlotte, daughter of Charles Cadogan, 1st Earl Cadogan in 1803, but they divorced in 1810 after she ran away with Henry Paget, Lord Paget, later 1st Marquess of Anglesey.
+Cowley married Lady Charlotte, daughter of Charles Cadogan, 1st Earl Cadogan in 1803, but they divorced by a private act of Parliament, Wellesley's Divorce Act 1810 (50 Geo.
+3. c.
+1 Pr.), after she ran away with Henry Paget, Lord Paget, later 1st Marquess of Anglesey.
 He later remarried, to Lady Georgiana Cecil, daughter of James Cecil, 1st Marquess of Salisbury.

 His eldest son, Henry Richard Charles Wellesley, followed in his father's footsteps as a diplomatist, holding the Paris embassy for fifteen years, and was eventually created Earl Cowley.
 Another son, Gerald Valerian Wellesley, became Dean of Windsor.
 His second son William became a captain in the Royal Navy.